 Participant hereby releases and agrees to hold CUR harmless from, and waive on behalf of Participant, Participant’s heirs, and any personal representatives, any and all causes of action, claims, demands, damages, costs, expenses, and compensation for damage or loss to Participant and/or property that may be caused by any act, or failure to act of CUR related to the event.

 Participant understands and agrees that this release discharges CUR, its officers, directors, employees, and contractors, from any liability or claim that Participant, Participant’s heirs, or any personal representatives may have against CUR with respect to any bodily injury, illness, death, medical treatment or property damage that may arise from, or in connection to Participant’s participation in the CUR event.

 Site Selection Policy

 CUR is committed to high standards of ethics and professionalism in choosing our meeting site locations, partners, and vendors.
 It is critical to have accessible spaces that allow the whole community to congregate and exchange knowledge.

 Event locations are typically selected several years in advance, and we understand pertinent conditions might change between site selection and event execution.
 A multitude of factors will be considered and regularly monitored prior to any event’s kick-off.
-Should the conditions change, ensuring that we can maintain attendee safety would be top priority, and CUR will work closely with event location and vendor staff to ensure optimal meeting conditions.
+Should the conditions change, ensuring that we can maintain attendee safety would be a top priority, and CUR will work closely with the event location and vendor staff to ensure optimal meeting conditions.
 CUR will demonstrate great care should cancelation, change in location, or shift to virtual need to take place.
 Selection guidelines include: